PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
 *  Citizens require for secure communication channel with their service provider of their official Bank Facilities.
 Regions has no to less Bank Facilities, so they got less Availability for their Service and more prone to these scams.
-Some financial services complete banking operations at specific time, so there should be possible to contact those representatives who could stop these banking operations when possible.
+Some financial services complete banking operations at specific time, so there has to be possible to contact those representatives who could stop these banking operations when possible.
 *  Awareness training for the public with sample actors who could display how these scams are completed could decrease situations when people get fooled in handing their Wealth.
 ```